nodv2/horror-house/README.md

 # horror-house
-First game set in an abandoned housr
+First game set in an abandoned house